swi-vvl/ngram-quasiwords/README.md

 # How to use
 This code requires numpy and pickle to run.
 You will need to have both installed in your python environment.
 Use `pip install numpy` and `pip install pickle` to install both.

 To use this code, simply run `main.py`.
-It is set by default to generate a list of 345,000,000 quasiwords. **This process will take several minutes and the resulting file will be 3.33 GB in size**.
+It is set by default to generate a list of 345,500,000 quasiwords between 3 and 8 letters in length. **This process will take several minutes and the resulting file will be 3.33 GB in size**.
 Adjusting the behavior of this program will require manually editing main.py, as it is not yet parameterized.

 # Overview summary
 The TL;DR of how this code works: